Cable Assembly

 When a boat program reaches RFQ stage, the risk is rarely one cable drawing.
 It is whether a supplier can hold BOM alternates, weekly delivery cadence, tooling timing, and test records across several audio harness part numbers.
-In a recent marine OEM review, we handled 6 separate RFQs, a 64-email technical thread, 1-2 day response cycles, and a weekly delivery requirement before the customer released tooling and moved into prototypes.
+In an illustrative marine OEM review, we handled 6 separate RFQs, an in-depth multi-week technical evaluation, 1-2 day response cycles, and a weekly delivery requirement before the customer released tooling and moved into prototypes.

 RFQ Controls for Boat Audio Harness Programs